IamPedrim/IamPedrim/README.md

-- Just a 15 years old boy trying to be a programmer :P
+- Just a 18 years old boy trying to be a programmer :P
-- I'm currently learning Python 🐍
-- Any help would be good 😅
+- Python, JS, HTML, CSS